LSanten/MMS-Bubbles/Zettelkasten/MMSSocialReprodcutionB.md

-# Autopoiesis and the re-production of social systems

-## Links from references
-- [1]- Haiven, & Khasnabish.
-(2014).
-Why social movements need the radical imagination.
-OpenDemocracy. https://www.opendemocracy.net/en/transformation/why-social-movements-need-radical-imagination/- [2] Khasnabish, D. A., & Haiven, M. (2014).
-The Radical Imagination: Social Movement Research in the Age of Austerity (p.
-280).
-Zed Books.- [3] - Albert, M. (2016).
-Luhmann and systems theory (Vol. 1).
-Oxford University Press. https://doi.org/10.1093/acrefore/9780190228637.013.7- [4] - Luhmann, N., Schmidt, J. F. K., & Kieserling, A. (2017).
-Systemtheorie der Gesellschaft (Erste Auflage.).
-Suhrkamp.

-# The system's capacity to be conducive to health is re-created in the systems that emerge from it
+# The system's capacity to be conducive to health & wellbeing is re-created in the systems that emerge from it

 This is the autopoietic (self-reproducing) effect of social systems.
 As these systems are self-referential, the new structures they create carry the embedded values, beliefs, purpose etc. [[ONTOLOGICAL-PRIMITIVES]].